Coronavirus latest: Up to 1.8 million cases in Germany, researchers find | DW | 04.05.2020

 The incumbent Andrzej Duda is leading the polls ahead of the vote, but his main challenger Malgorzata Kidawa-Blonska has called on the voters to boycott the procedure.
 Opposition leader Donald Tusk, who previously served as the Polish prime miniister and the president of the EU Council, has also urged boycott.

-13:34 Italy's morality went up a by nearly 40% this year, compared to recent years, national statistics agency Istat said.
+13:34 Italy's mortality went up by nearly 40% this year, compared to recent years, national statistics agency Istat said.
 The numbers reveal the toll that the coronavirus epidemic has had in Europe's hardest-hit nation.

 More than 90,000 people died from February 20 to Mar 31, a 38.7% increase from the average of approximately 65,000 during the same period, from 2015 to 2019.